nystudio107/craft-scripts/README.md

 `REMOTE_MYSQLDUMP_CMD` is the command for the local mysqldump executable, normally just `mysqldump`.

 `REMOTE_DB_LOGIN_PATH` if this is set, it will use `--login-path=` for your remote db credentials instead of sending them in via the commandline (see below)

+`REMOTE_BACKUPS_PATH` is the absolute path to the directory where the remote backups are stored.
+For database backups, a sub-directory `REMOTE_DB_NAME/db` inside the `REMOTE_BACKUPS_PATH` directory is used for the database backups.
+Paths should always have a trailing `/`

 ### Using login-path with mysql 5.6